—Sections RMAL & CMAL

 Confidentiality Rules Apply

-Please be advised that we have been asked to record all of our sessions and they will automatically become available in the CLOUD RECORDINGS tab of the ZOOM CONFERENCES window.
+Please be advised that all of our sessions will be recorded and they will automatically become available as determined by the Office of Student Affairs.
 ZOOM records audio and video of the instructor and anyone who participates in the class will also be heard.
 It also records your device screen if you share it.
-The recordings will only be accessible through the Canvas environment that requires Gatorlink authentication and is available only to students registered in the course, and of course to me.
+The recordings will only be accessible through the Mediasite environment that requires Gatorlink authentication and is available only to students registered in the course, and of course to me.

 You are hereby warned that you do not have a reasonable expectation of privacy in the ZOOM environment relative to having your likeness, voice or the general vicinity of your seat and your device's screen when shared captured by the video and audio devices that are used for these purposes, whether that is "live" during an in-room class or recorded virtual environment.